BK Chicken Fries: 2015 reintroduction

 Advertising for the permanent reintroduction of Chicken Fries in early 2015 was again shaped around a large digital-media push headed by its new advertising firm David.
-However, unlike the 2014 promotion that was almost exclusively digitally-oriented, the 2015 promotion was accompanied with a sizable television and media tie-in to the annual NCAA Men's Division I Basketball Championship tournament.
+However, unlike the 2014 promotion that was almost exclusively digitally oriented, the 2015 promotion was accompanied with a sizable television and media tie-in to the annual NCAA Men's Division I Basketball Championship tournament.
 In the host city of Indianapolis, Burger King sponsored Chicken Fries-branded SUVs that would give free rides to visitors.
 A series of advertisements for the product and the company's 2 for $5 sandwich promotion ran during the tournament featuring the hash tag WatchLikeaKing, along with a series of NCAA co-branded kid's meals.

-On the digital-front, the company utilized a viral marketing strategy starring a chicken named Gloria.
-Gloria would be brought to local restaurants to decide if the particular location would sell Chicken Fries that day; she would be given two feed bowls labeled "Yes" and "no" and depending on which bowl she ate from would decide if the product would be sold there that day.
+On the digital front, the company utilized a viral marketing strategy starring a chicken named Gloria.
+Gloria would be brought to local restaurants to decide if the particular location would sell Chicken Fries that day; she would be given two feed bowls labeled "yes" and "no" and depending on which bowl she ate from would decide if the product would be sold there that day.
 Gloria the chicken had her own truck with her own custom-designed coop.
 There was a social media presence accompanying the tour with the hashtags RandomGloria and ChickenFries.
-Additionally, each of the events were live streamed on the product's webpage, which also included other things such as Gloria's bio, a map of upcoming events and links to corporate web sites.
+Additionally, each of the events were live streamed on the product's webpage, which also included other things such as Gloria's biography, a map of upcoming events and links to corporate web sites.
 The Gloria tour did raise the ire of animal rights organization PETA.
-The group initially responded to the promotion with a one-word tweet, "DESPICABLE," with the follow up "@BurgerKing forcing a chicken to decide if her friends will become #ChickenFries."
+The group initially responded to the promotion with a one-word tweet, "DESPICABLE," with the follow-up "@BurgerKing forcing a chicken to decide if her friends will become #ChickenFries."
 PETA stated that the concept behind the tour made their jaws drop over perceived cruelty.